The-Young-Programer/C-CPP-Programming/Tutorials/C++ Basic Tutorials/Tutorial.md

   - <details><summary><b>While Loop </b></summary>

 	  - **Definition**
-		- To run the body countinously untill a required condition is fullfill is called "looping".
+		- To run the body continuously until a required condition is fulfilled is called "looping".
 		- It is used to perform looping operation, when the condition will become false the execution of loop will be stopped